Generic Name: alectinib (al EK ti nib)

 unexplained muscle pain, tenderness, or weakness;

-sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath; or
+lung problems--sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath;

 liver problems--stomach pain (upper right side), loss of appetite, easy bruising or bleeding, feeling tired, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).